 Telangana CM to skip receiving PM again

-Hyderabad, April 6 (IANS) Telangana Chief Minister K. Chandrasekhar Rao will once again skip receiving Prime Minister Narendra Modi when the latter arrives here on April 6 to inaugurate and lay the foundation stone for various projects.
+Hyderabad, April 6 (IANS) Reprising his old stand, Telangana Chief Minister K. Chandrasekhar Rao will again skip receiving Prime Minister Narendra Modi when the latter arrives here on April 8 to inaugurate and lay the foundation stone for various projects.

 This is the fifth time in the last 14 months that the Chief Minister will not be receiving the Prime Minister on the latter's visit to the state.

-The Prime Minister is scheduled to flag off Secunderabad-Tirupati Vande Bharat Express at Secunderabad railway station and later attend a public meeting at Parade Ground to inaugurate or lay foundation stone for various projects worth over Rs 11,300 crore.
+Prime Minister Modi is scheduled to flag off the Secunderabad-Tirupati Vande Bharat Express at Secunderabad railway station and later attend a public meeting at Parade Ground to inaugurate or lay foundation stones for various projects worth over Rs 11,300 crore.

-The latest visit by Modi comes at a time when Telangana police have arrested state BJP President and MP Bandi Sanjay Kumar in 10th class question paper leak case.
+The latest visit by Modi comes at a time when Telangana police have arrested state BJP President and MP Bandi Sanjay Kumar in Class 10 question paper leak case.

 After Sanjay's dramatic arrest late on Tuesday night, he was sent to judicial custody for 14 days.